Reader Kelly e-mailed me this request:

 Pair with like-colored tights

-As shown above, my flats-in-winter solution.
+This is my flats-in-winter solution.
 Any time you can do hosiery and footwear in like colors, you’ll elongate your leg line.
 That low contrast allows the eye to travel all the way down the leg nearly to the ground before stopping.

 Match your skin tone